abbbi/virtnbdbackup/README.md

 # Restore examples

 For restoring, `virtnbdrestore` can be used.
-It processes the streamed backup format back into a usable qemu qcow image.
+It reconstructs the streamed backup format back into a usable qemu qcow image.

-The restore process will create an qcow image that has all changes applied and can be mounted (using `guestmount`) or attached to a running virtual machine to recover required files.
+The restore process will create an qcow image with the original virtual size.

+In a second step, the qcow image is then mapped to a ndb server instance where all exiting blocks are sent to and are applied accordingly.
+The resulting image can be mounted (using `guestmount`) or attached to a running virtual machine in order to recover required files.

 ## Dumping backup information